Birthday (short story collection): Plot

-The book consists of three short stories occurring each in a different timeframe, and are all related to the Ring universe:
+The book consists of three short stories occurring in different timeframes within the Ring universe:

 Coffin in the Sky (空に浮かぶ棺, Sora ni Ukabu Hitsugi)

-In November 1990 during the events of Spiral, Mai Takano finds herself waking up at the bottom of an exhaust shaft of a building near Tokyo Bay.
-The only way out of the shaft is by climbing a cloth tied to a beam nearby, but her ankle is broken and the shaft is too small for an adult to reasonably move about.
-To her surprise, Mai also finds out that she is pregnant, despite never having a sexual encounter before.
-She experiences bouts of leaving and entering unconsciousness and tries to recall her life and the events that made her there.
+In November 1990, during the events of Spiral, Mai Takano wakes up at the bottom of an exhaust shaft of a building near Tokyo Bay.
+The only way out is by climbing a fabric tied to a beam above, but her ankle is broken, and the shaft is too small for her to move about.
+Mai also finds out that she is pregnant, despite never having a sexual encounter.
+She experiences bouts of leaving and entering unconsciousness and tries to recall her life and the events leading up to this point.
 As a former aide of Ryuji Takayama, who died of the ring virus, she was ordered by his publisher to search for some missing work papers in his childhood home.
-Rather than finding them, Mai was entranced by Ryuji's copy of the cursed video and decided to take it home and watch it.
+Once there, Mai was entranced by Ryuji's copy of the cursed video, took it home, and watched it.
 Upon watching, she felt movement in her belly and underwent morning sickness.
-Mai realizes that she herself is responsible for her predicament; her baby caused her to go into a trance and ordered her to leave her home while going commando and carrying a cloth and a sack of towel.
-She secretly went to the shaft and tied cloth to its surroundings, intending to climb down, but she slipped and fell, breaking her ankle.
+Mai realizes that the fetus caused her to go into a trance.
+Under its control, she left her home with a cloth and a sack of towels, went to the shaft, and tied the fabric to climb down.
+She slipped, fell, and broke her ankle.

-Mai's pregnancy is soon due and she gives birth to a baby whom she realizes is Sadako Yamamura, reborn.
-The baby Sadako cuts her umbilical cord from the placenta, wipes herself with the towel, and finally leaves the shaft with the cord using the cloth, but not before flashing a grin at Mai and throwing the cloth, tied, back to the shaft, leaving Mai to die.
+Mai's pregnancy is soon due, and she gives birth to a baby whom she realizes is Sadako Yamamura, who is reborn.
+The baby, Sadako, cuts her umbilical cord from the placenta, wipes herself with the towel, and leaves the shaft using the cloth.
+It grins at Mai and throws the fabric back into the shaft, leaving her to die.